IDCS-NTUT/IDCS/README.md

 structured `sim.renderer` block (`mode`, `backend`, `msaa_samples`,
 `lighting`, `laser`, and `assets` options).
 Requests for unavailable backends fall back to the CPU renderer while keeping the `SimCamera.next_frame()` contract compatible with OpenCV sources.
-The OpenGL renderer currently loads mesh resources from `assets/sim_scene.yaml`, uploading OBJ geometry and sprite textures into GPU buffers ready for the upcoming draw pipeline.
+The OpenGL renderer now loads mesh resources from `assets/sim_scene.yaml`, draws them with depth testing and a simple directional light, and reads back the offscreen framebuffer so streamed frames reflect the 3D scene instead of the old gradient placeholder.

 > **Windows prerequisite:** the offscreen renderer depends on an EGL runtime.
 > Install either the [ANGLE](https://chromium.googlesource.com/angle/angle/) or